8base/old-documentation/development-tools/sdk/auth/react-auth.md

 export default Routes;
 ```

 The `AuthCallback` component is up to the developer to define.
-When the component initializes one of two things can be expected; sign-in or sign-up.
-Which action is approriate can get determined by checking for an existing user with the provided details.
+When the component initializes, one of two things can be expected; sign-in or sign-up.
+Which action is approriate can be determined by checking for an existing user with the provided details.
 If none exist, a new user record can be created.

 ```js
 import React, { useEffect } from 'react';